vnphanquang/monkeytype-readme/CONTRIBUTING.md

-# Contributing to [roullector]
+# Contributing to [monkeytype-readme][github]

-Thank you for stopping by. [roullector] welcomes and appreciates your contribution
+Thank you for stopping by. [monkeytype-readme][github] welcomes and appreciates your contribution

 ## Reporting Issues

-Before opening a new issue, [first search for existing issues][roullector.issues] to avoid duplications.
+Before opening a new issue, [first search for existing issues][github.issues] to avoid duplications.

 When you start working on an issue, make sure you are asked to be assigned to it.